My Father Before Me: A Memoir /Inheriting My Father’s World

 1.Early Life and Foundations

-Born on 20 January 1927 in Bangalore City, Parappa was the youngest of four children.
-His father, Yajamana S. Narasimhanna, a respected silk merchant, passed away when Parappa was only two years old.
-His mother, Smt.
-S. Arasamma, raised the family with resilience, insisting that her children prioritize education over the family trade.
-Her farsightedness bore fruit: Parappa’s elder brother, the late S. N. Parappa, became Principal of SJP Polytechnic, later serving as Joint Director of Technical Education for Karnataka.
+Born on 20th January 1927 in Bangalore City, Professor Parappa was the youngest of four children.
+His father, Yajamana Sappe Narasimhanna, a respected silk merchant, passed away when Parappa was only two years old.
+His mother, Late S. Arasamma, raised the family with resilience, insisting that her children prioritize education over the family trade.
+Her farsightedness bore fruit: Professor Parappa’s elder brother, the late S. N. Parappa, completed his engineering at Bengaluru's School of Engineering now the prestigious University Visvesvaraya College of Engineering.
+As its lecturer, and Principal of SJP Polytechnic, K R Circle, Bengaluru later retired as Director of Technical Education Government of Karnataka.

 2.Professional Training and Global Exposure

-Determined to professionalize his passion, Parappa enrolled at the YMCA College of Physical Education, Chennai, excelling as both wrestler and basketball player, while representing Madras University.
+Determined to professionalize his passion, Professor Parappa enrolled at the YMCA College of Physical Education, Chennai, excelling as both wrestler and basketball player, while representing Madras University and State in wrestling.

 Returning to India, he began as a lecturer at YMCA College of Physical Education, Chennai, coaching teams to landmark victories and establishing himself as a mentor known for both rigor and empathy.

-When the Government of Karnataka created the Government College of Physical Education, at Bangalore whose campus was situated at Sri Kanteerava Stadium Bengaluru he joined as its vice principal and later became Principal of the college.
+When the Government of Karnataka created the Government College of Physical Education, at Bangalore it's campus was situated at Sri Kanteerava Stadium Bengaluru, he joined as its vice Principal and later became Principal of the college.
 When the college was transferred to Bengaluru University's jurisdiction as its University College of Physical Education, he was its Principal, HOD, and Dean of Education faculty.
 Just before his retirement he was appointed as Register of Bangalore University a first for a physical educationist.

-In 1961, he was certified as a wrestling coach by the National Institute of Sports, Patiala, Punjab the predecessor of Sports Authority of India, and served as an instructor with the Malabar Special Police, Kerala, further honing his reputation as a trainer of discipline and strength.
+In 1961, he was certified as a wrestling coach by the National Institute of Sports, Patiala, Punjab the predecessor of Sports Authority of India.

 He was a sports administrator and a certified coach in wrestling, but he was well-known as a basketball coach for the Mysore State Basketball, men, women and boys teams.

-3.Pioneer of sports administration, and Physical Education in Karnataka
+3.Pioneer of sports administration, and Physical Education in India.

-By the early 1960s, Prof. Parappa returned to Karnataka, bringing with him international exposure and fresh vision.
-Basketball, then a developing sport in India, found in him one of its earliest champions.
+By the late 1950s, Professor Parappa returned to India, bringing with him international exposure and fresh vision.
+Basketball, then a developing sport in Karnataka, found in him one of its earliest promoters.
 His deep association with the Devanga Union Sports Club, Bengaluru, became central to this mission.

 Here, he introduced structured training methods modeled after American professional coaching emphasizing fitness, tactical drills, and teamwork, revolutionizing local basketball standards.
-His ties with Dr. Edward Steitz, legendary American coach and “Father of Modern Basketball,” further inspired him to elevate Bengaluru basketball to global benchmarks.
+His association with late Dr. Edward Steitz, legendary American coach and “Father of Modern Basketball,” further inspired him to elevate Bengaluru basketball to global standards.

 Simultaneously, as teacher and administrator, he redefined college-level sports education.
 He insisted that physical education was not an extracurricular diversion but an integral part of holistic learning.
-He upgraded curricula, standardized exams, and professionalized PE teacher training across Karnataka.
+He upgraded curricula, standardized exams, and professionalized physical education courses across India.
 His leadership in tournaments, camps, and selection processes ensured transparency, merit, and fairness values that defined his career.

 4.Administrator, Mentor, and Visionary